Tata Steel sues Liberty Steel over £100m deal | Malay Mail

 The Daily Telegraph newspaper, citing sources close to the matter, reported that the case related to alleged missed payments.

-Liberty Steel is meanwhile grappling with fallout from the collapse of its main financial backer Greensill, whose Australian parent group filed for liquidation today.
+Liberty Steel is meanwhile grappling with fallout from the collapse of its main financial backer Greensill, whose Australian parent group filed for liquidation on Thursday.

 Greensill’s collapse threatens thousands of jobs, including at Liberty’s parent group GFG Alliance — the steel empire of Indian-British billionaire Sanjeev Gupta.